darko0124/MS_Planner_ETL/README.md

 📚 Features:

-- Make a automatic connection to particular plan in microsoft planner
+- Make an automatic connection to particular plan in microsoft planner
 - Obtain the raw data from the planner
 - Transform the data so it's more understandable and readable
 - Send the transformed and cleared data to a database